Common Names

 Clinical Summary

 Yohimbe is derived from the bark of the yohimbe tree, an evergreen native to West Africa.
 It has been used as an aphrodisiac for several centuries.
-Yohimbe is marketed as a steroid substitute, for weight loss, and is used with other supplements in formulas to enhance athletic performance.
+Yohimbe is marketed as a steroid substitute, to enhance athletic performance, and for weight loss and energy support.

-It is important to note that products containing yohimbe are among the dietary supplements with the largest number of documented contraindications (13).
-They are also responsible for the most frequent toxic effects reported (14) and severe events requiring hospitalization (15).
+It is important to note that yohimbe products are among supplements with the largest number of documented contraindications (13), toxic effects (14), and severe events requiring hospitalization (15).

 Mechanism of Action

-Effects on erectile dysfunction may result from the inhibition of presynaptic-α1-adrenoceptor activity in cavernous smooth muscle cells as well as its impact on nitric oxide (NO) and cGMP formation involving endothelium and endothelial NO synthase (eNOS) activity, which is testosterone-dependent (6) (17).
+Effects on erectile dysfunction may result from inhibition of presynaptic-α1-adrenoceptor activity in cavernous smooth muscle cells and impact on NO and cGMP formation involving endothelium and endothelial NO synthase activity, which is testosterone-dependent (6) (17).
 Yohimbe also has dilatory effect on genital blood vessels, enhanced genital tissue sensation, and increased reflex excitability in the sacral region (4).

 Warnings

-- An analysis of 49 yohimbine supplement brands sold in the USA showed that only 4.1% (2/49) provided accurate information about the quantity of yohimbine, and information about yohimbine’s known adverse effects (32).
+- An analysis of 49 yohimbine supplement brands sold in the US showed that only 4% provided accurate information about the quantity of yohimbine and known adverse effects (32).

 Contraindications